DaniBedmar/Nanometric-Systems-Simulation/Project_03_Montecarlo_Methods/README.md

 # Project 03

 In this project, we had to choose one of the proposed tasks related to a script for simulating the Ising model using Monte Carlo Methods.
-These tasks can be found in [Assignment-MonteCarlo.pdf](Assignment-MonteCarlo.pdf).
+These tasks can be found in [Assigment-MonteCarlo.pdf](Assigment-MonteCarlo.pdf).

 I chose to implement a convergence method so the results aren't conditioned by the predefined number of steps.